-Default: N/A Specify the network interfaces of the gatekeeper.
+Specify the network interfaces of the gatekeeper.
 By default the gatekeeper will detect the interfaces of your host automatically.
 There are two situations that you may want to use this option.
-One is automatical detection failed, another is the gatekeeper is behind an NAT box and allow endpoints with public IPs to register with.
+One is automatically detection failed, another is the gatekeeper is behind a NAT box and allow endpoints with public IPs to register with.
 In this case you should set the option just as the gatekeeper is running on the NAT box.

-• EndpointIDSuffix=gk1
+• EndpointIDSuffix=\gk1

+Default: \endp

-Default: endp The gatekeeper will assign a unique identifier to each registered endpoint.
+The gatekeeper will assign a unique identifier to each registered endpoint.
 This option can be used to specify a suffix to append to the endpoint identifier.
-This is only usefull when using more than one gatekeeper.
+This is only useful when using more than one gatekeeper.